Adamdand/Mario-like-game-But_With_Cat/README.md

 # install Directions:
 ## 1.) git pull
-## 2.) create a new Javaproject in eclypse, using folder "videogame" within "mario-like-game-but-with-cat" folder.
+## 2.) create a new Javaproject in Eclipse, using folder "videogame" within "mario-like-game-but-with-cat" folder.
 ## 3.) run the game, by entering "Game.java" file within eclypse

 # Game Play Instructions: